wpernath/openshift-sonatype-nexus/README.md

 # Nexus Repository Configuration

+## Installing a License

+In order to install a Sonatype Nexus license you can upload it via the Administration > System > Licensing portion of the Settings panel.

+***NOTE***: You will need to have launched Nexus via the Persistent template as the container needs to restart to load the license.
+An ephemeral container is not able to have a license (at this time, ConfigMaps are being explored).

 ## LDAP

 The whole point of Nexus Repo Manager is to centrally manage components and repositories across your organization so every developer shouldn't have their own Nexus.
 The easiest way to deploy Nexus centrally is via LDAP.